Healthy Minds Lincolnshire (HML) Frequently Asked Questions

 If your child is seen face to face, sessions typically take place at school or college.
 If this is not possible then we will discuss seeing your child in a suitable community venue such as a Children’s Centre.

-Parent/carers have a crucial role in their child’s life, making it important for them to be involved with their child’s treatment with Healthy Minds Lincolnshire.
-Level of involvement can vary, from joining the parent session of a group, joining the child in sessions, or attending review appointments.
+Parent or carers have a crucial role in their child’s life, making it important for them to be involved with their child’s treatment with Healthy Minds Lincolnshire.
+Level of involvement can vary from:

 Typically, we will involve parents as much as we can, recognising the important role you play.
-Nevertheless, there may be some things your child/young person wishes to keep confidential from you.
-In these instances, if your child/young person is felt to have capacity to make that decision, then there may be things we cannot share.
-If your child/young person is at risk of significant harm, then we will involve everyone we need to ensure their safety.
+Nevertheless, there may be some things your child or young person wishes to keep confidential from you.
+In these instances, if your child or young person is felt to have capacity to make that decision, then there may be things we cannot share.
+If your child or young person is at risk of significant harm, then we will involve everyone we need to ensure their safety.

-If your child/young person is open to Healthy Minds Lincolnshire and you are worried about their presentation or have questions about the intervention we are offering, call their Practitioner to share your worries.
+If your child or young person is open to Healthy Minds Lincolnshire and you are worried about their presentation or have questions about the intervention we are offering, call their Practitioner to share your worries.